Webtomizer/typeorm-loader/README.md

 ## Description

-This package exports `GraphQLDatabaseLoader`, which is a caching loader that folds a batch of different database queries into a singular query.
+This package exports `GraphQLDatabaseLoader`, which is a caching loader that folds a batch of different database queries into a singular database request.

 ## Installation